usfcs-scholars/start2019/dining.md

   </div>
 </article>

+## Field Trip

+Lunch for the field trip must be grab-and-go.
+We will eat lunch in the Exploratorium plaza when we arrive.

+The [on-campus dining halls](https://www.usfca.edu/student-life/campus-experience/dining-campus) have pre-packaged food options students may select from.
+Alternatively, students may bring a bag lunch with them or purchase a meal at the Exploratorium's [Seismic Joint Café](https://www.seismicjointsf.com/menu) (~$9.00 to $15.00 for a meal without drinks or sides).

 ## Student Socials

 Snacks will be provided at the optional student socials on Monday, Tuesday, Wednesday, and Thursday.
 There is no social planned for Friday.